SeldonIO/seldon-core/docs/source/contents/inference/index.md

 The `seldon` CLI can be used to easily send requests to your deployed resources.
 See the [examples](../examples/index) and the [Seldon CLI docs](../cli/index.md).

-An example curl request might look like for a Model called `iris`:
+An example curl request might look like for a model called `iris`:

 ```
 curl -v http://0.0.0.0:9000/v2/models/iris/infer -H "Content-Type: application/json" -H "seldon-model: iris"\